BHawk0019/pow/README.md

   - Store Enroute weather information
   - Minor flight planning features such as Velocity & Altitude information
   - Output result to HTML

+## How to Use

+  - Install Python, download and install this package to a directory of your choice.
+  - Open config.ini, plug in the parameters of your choice
+  - Run script